 Here it is in graph form.

 First, the total number of registrations.

 We see that more or less, physician registrations in Lethbridge had been rising for about 4 years, hitting their peak in the final quarter of 2019.
-Over the past three years or so, however, the numbers have been dropping.
-There was a bit of a surge during the start of the pandemic, but the last 10 quarters have completely wiped out those gains.
+Over the past couple of years or so, the numbers have been dropping.
+There was a bit of a surge during the start of the pandemic, but the last 8 quarters have completely wiped out those gains.

-Not only that, but throughout 2022, physician registrations were at some of their lowest levels, since the 2nd quarter of 2017, when they were at 274.
-During 2022, registrations hovered around the 276 mark, varying between only 274 and 278.
+Not only that, but physician registrations are now at one of their lowest levels since the 2nd quarter of 2017, when they were at 274.

-Keep in mind that the population of Lethbridge has also increased during that time, which means that not only do we have fewer registered physicians, but the ones we do have are having to serve more people.
+Keep in mind that the population of Lethbridge has increased during that time, which means we have three more registered physicians for more people.

-By comparison, there were 133,064 people living in Lethbridge by July 2022.
-The ratio of physicians to people has jumped to 1 for every 483.87 people.
+By comparison, there were 101,799 people living in Lethbridge by the end of 2021, just before the first quarter of 2022.
+The ratio of physicians to people has jumped to 1 for ever 371.53 people.
 And that’s assuming no more people moved here in the last 9 months.

 Next, the % change from quarter to quarter.

 Looking at the data this way shows us some interesting information.

 First, of the 14 quarters that the UCP government have been in power, 7 of them had negative growth.
 Not only that, but 5 of them were larger decreases than the other 4 periods of decreases in the previous 3 years.